neoncortex/bashed/README.md

 ej +2
 ````

-That will join the current line to line 2, and the current line + 2 lines, respectively.
+That will join from the current line to line 2, and from the current line + 2 lines, respectively.

 ### Moving:
 Can receive a number, (+|-)n, or $ as its argument.